Rich Payne on Chemical Engineering to Full Time Network Marketer

 I plan to continue to make a bigger impact by growing my brand and business even further.

-I would like to attend 3 big events in 2017.
+I would like to attend 3 big events in the MLM industry.
 One of them is the Eric Worre’s annual Go Pro event that is going on right now in Las Vegas.

 What is your favorite quote and why?

 That is a tough question because I love so many of them, especially quotes from Jim Rohn and Muhammad Ali.

 “The fight is won or lost far away from witnesses-behind the lines, in the gym, and out there on the road, long before I dance under those lights.” – Muhammad Ali

 I like this quote because so many times we see people who have “made it big” and we think they are an overnight success.
 Athletes, millionaires, etc.